Browse Tutorials

 Summary

-In this article I try to explain the XML Data Type with example.
-I hope after reading this article your will be aware of XML Datatype in Sql Server.
+In this article, I try to explain the XML Data Type with examples.
+I hope after reading this article you will be aware of XML Datatype in Sql Server.
 I would like to have feedback from my blog readers.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.

 Take our free sqlserver skill challenge to evaluate your skill